seydx/homebridge-fritz-platform/FIRSTSTART.md

 ...and restart homebridge

-# First Start
+# 2. First Start

-After putting the platform in your config.json and restarting homebridge, the plugin will initalize the config and search for all devices in your network.
-After search is finished, the plugin will generate a first config.json, ie:
+After putting the above code in your config.json and restarting homebridge, the plugin will initalize the config and search for all devices in your network.
+After search is finished, the plugin will generate a first config.json without any credentials etc, thats looks like following:

 ```
 {